-Buses allow visitors staying in Estes Park to easily get around town, to visit the Park, and to hike or sightsee without the hassles of parking, and traffic.
+Buses transport visitors staying in Estes Park around town for dining and shopping.
+Free shuttles take you into the Park to hike or sightsee without the hassles of parking and traffic.

 During peak summer visitation, the popular parking lots at Bear Lake and at the Bear Lake/Glacier Basin Park n Ride in the Park as well as smaller trailhead parking lots can fill up during the morning.

-Your best bet for no hassle parking is to park at the Estes Park Events Center Park & Ride and take the Estes Park Silver Route from the Park-N-Ride to the Town of Estes Park Visitor Center, or park in the 4-story parking garage at 691 N. St. Vrain Ave and walk next door to the Estes Park Visitor Center, then transfer to the RMNP Hiker Shuttle that goes to the Bear Lake Park n Ride, stopping at the Beaver Meadows Visitor Center along the way.
+Your best bet for no hassle parking is to park at the Estes Park Events Center Park & Ride and take the Estes Park Silver Route from the Park-N-Ride to the Town of Estes Park Visitor Center, or park in the 4-story parking garage at 691 N. St. Vrain Ave and walk next door to the Estes Park Visitor Center, then transfer to the RMNP Hiker Shuttle that goes directly to the Bear Lake Park n Ride.

-Once at the Bear Lake/Glacier Basin Park n Ride, you can transfer to either the Bear Lake Route to access hikes along the Bear Lake Road corridor (Bierstadt Lake, Sprague Lake, Glacier Gorge & Bear Lake), or the Moraine Park Route to access Glacier Basin & Moraine Park Campgrounds, Cub Lake & Fern Lake Trailheads, and the Moraine Park Discovery Center.
+At the Bear Lake/Glacier Basin Park n Ride, transfer to the Bear Lake Route to access hikes along the Bear Lake Road corridor (Bierstadt Lake, Sprague Lake, Glacier Gorge & Bear Lake).
+Transfer to the Moraine Park Route to access Glacier Basin & Moraine Park Campgrounds, Cub Lake & Fern Lake Trailheads, and the Moraine Park Discovery Center.

-Click here for 2019 Shuttle Bus Routes Map download from Rocky Mountain National Park.
+Click here for more information about transportation to & from Rocky Mountain National Park.

 Estes Park Free Summer Shuttle Buses